Yasi92/Buno-Coffee/README.md

 ![About our product image ](wireframes/screenshots/about-us.png)
-* The section "About our product"
+* The section "About our Products"
      * The focus of this section is to convince visitors that this place has high quality and a wide variety of products.
      * The image of a bowl in this section is meant to catch the user's attention and arouse their curiosity.
      * The underlined menu link in this section provides an easy shortcut path to the menu page.